longturn/freeciv21/docs/General/Manuals/client-manual.rst

 chat/command line`_.
 This window is read-only, however you can select text from it and copy it to paste in a text file if needed.

-Server chat/command line
+Server Chat/Command Line
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`server chat/command line` is a text box below the server output window.
+The :guilabel:`Server Chat/Command Line` is a text box below the server output window.
 From here you can manually enter ``/set`` commands to the server directly if you know what you want to set.

 Disconnect